Garagist/Garagist.Mautic/README.md

 The default values are set in [`Settings.Garagist.yaml`].

-### `routeArgument` setting

-`htmlTemplate` sets the argument used to call the `HTML` variant of the newsletter and send it to Mautic.

-`plaintextTemplate` sets the argument used to call the plaintext variant of the newsletter and send it to Mautic.

-If you use [Garagist.Mjml] `htmlTemplate` is automatically set to `mjml`.
-The important thing is simply to respect the loading order of the composer and load [Garagist.Mjml] after Garagist.Mautic.

 ### `api` setting

 Set your credentials `userName` and `password` from Mautic. `baseUrl` is the URL where Mautic can be reached via PHP.